 I was so excited about how the first basket came together, I decided to try my hand and another DIY project and another basket theme.

 After I finished making these baskets, I began to think of other ideas.
-The grapevine topiary, which I shared on Instagram earlier, would have been perfect in the baskets.
+The grapevine topiary, would have been perfect in the baskets.
 So many possibilities.
 I didn’t spend one penny to make these baskets.
 Every item was something I had previously purchased for myself or had on hand from previous projects.

 I hope these ideas will give you inspiration to share what you have on hand with someone who could use some cheering up over these next few weeks.
 You can link to all the tutorials from the links above or just jump over to my Instagram account to see them.